 - Conduct unannounced inspections of noise-hazardous areas to ensure compliance and enforcement of hearing protection requirements.

-- Report inspection results through command channels to the installation commander, the unit commander, the unit HCO, the safety manager, and the Industrial Hygiene Program Manager.
+- Report inspection results through command channels to the installation commander, the unit commander, the unit HPO, the safety manager, and the Industrial Hygiene Program Manager.

 - The IHPM will inspect noise-hazardous areas to ensure compliance with AHP and hearing protector requirements during both announced and unannounced IH surveys.
 IHPM will identify noise exposed personnel and refer to the installation Hearing Program Manager (HPM).